khoaisohd/saifon/docs/advanced/asset-management.md

 And if from `hotel-search-form` user can go to `user preference`, should we `group resource` one more time
 ...

-Lol, we are going against `lazy loading`
+Oh, are we going against `lazy loading`?

 ```
   How do we make Lazy Loading hard working?
 ```

-With Webpack power, nothing is impossible, we just preload other pages resources after rendering the current page
+The solution is preloading other pages resources after rendering the current page
 ```JS
 importModules.then(([component]) => {
   renderRoute(component);